Fisheries management: Ecosystem modelling software

+Issues in fishery management

+Business training barriers

 Managing fisheries is about managing people and businesses, and not about managing fish.
-Fish populations are managed by regulating the actions of people.
-If fisheries management is to be successful, then associated human factors, such as the reactions of fishermen, are of key importance, and need to be understood.
+Fisheries are managed by regulating the actions of people.
+If fisheries management is to be successful, then associated human factors, such as the reactions of anglers and harvesters, are of key importance, and need to be understood.

 Management regulations must also consider the implications for stakeholders.
 Commercial fishermen rely on catches to provide for their families just as farmers rely on crops.
 Commercial fishing can be a traditional trade passed down from generation to generation.
 Most commercial fishing is based in towns built around the fishing industry; regulation changes can impact an entire town's economy.
 Cuts in harvest quotas can have adverse effects on the ability of fishermen to compete with the tourism industry.

 Effective management of fisheries includes involving all stakeholders in the fishery.
 To do this successfully, stakeholders need to feel empowered enough to make meaningful contributions to the management process.

 Empowerment has a wide application but in this context it refers to a tool that gives people within the fishing communities an opportunity to shape their own future in order to cope with the impacts from large-scale commercial fishing, competition of resources, and other threats that impact fishing communities.

 However, there are limits to empowerment in the fisheries management process.
-Empowerment maintains an involvement on the part of the state in fisheries management and no matter how empowered the other stakeholders are, the success of fisheries isn't possible without the legislative powers, financial resources, educational support, and research the government provides.
+Empowerment maintains an involvement on the part of the state in fisheries management and no matter how empowered the other stakeholders are, the success of fisheries is not possible without the legislative powers, financial resources, educational support, and research the government provides.

 This concept is not accepted by all, as some communities and individuals argue that the state should withdraw completely and let the local communities handle their own fishery management based on cultural traditions and established practices.
 Additionally, others have argued that co-management only empowers the wealthy and powerful which in turn solidifies and validates the already existing inequalities of fisheries management.

 Empowerment working as a function of co-management, carried out correctly, will not only enable but it will authorize individuals and communities to make meaningful contributions to fisheries management.
 It is a mechanism that works in a loop, where an individual gains empowerment and encouragement from being a part of the group and the collective action is only successful because of its empowered individuals.
 In order to effectively and successfully use empowerment as co-management, it is imperative that study programs, guidelines, reading materials, manuals, and checklists are developed and incorporated into all fisheries management.